rajat-bhatnagar/rajat-bhatnagar.github.io/README.md

  -  ✔︎ Add Disqus for social comments(Completed_24th_September_2017)
  -  ✔︎ Add website icon(Completed_24th_September_2017)
  -  Integrate Google Analytics and Search Engine Optimization
+ -  Include Number of visits on each page, Make use of google analytics
  -  Make Readme.md in a tabular format
  -  30 Blog Posts
  -  30 You Tube Videos